jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Major and minor

-The *quality* of the remaining, non-perfect interval numbers are called "major" or "minor", which is determined by how many "semitones" or frets they span.
+The *quality* of the remaining, non-perfect interval numbers are called "major" or "minor".

+"Major" intervals are the intervals that comprise the "major scale" (described later).

+"Minor" intervals are one fret below (or one "semitone" below) the major ones.

 #### Semitones, tones, and frets